 7 – Uncommon file organization

-cPanel creates its individual surrounding, like file paths or error log directory.
-Making changes in the surrounding configuration files does not assure the correct cPanel or server operation.
+cPanel creates its individual environment, like file paths or error log directory.
+Making changes in the environment configuration files does not assure the correct cPanel or server operation.

 8 – Complicated problems logging

-Treat your server like a living organism and cPanel as a phonendoscope.
-You can perform monitoring on the surface, but if the organism gets sick, you won’t be able to heal it with phonendoscope, you will need a doctor, a pro, who knows how its life processes flow to give you the necessary cure.
+Treat your server like a living organism and cPanel as a stethoscope.
+You can perform monitoring on the surface, but if the organism gets sick, you won’t be able to heal it with a stethoscope, you will need a doctor, a pro, who knows how its life processes flow to give you the necessary cure.
 Feel the power of fully managed Amazon Hosting for CS-Cart and Multi-Vendor.